-The certificate scope covers the production site in Sarzedo, Portugal.
-The Organisation holds an FSC® Chain of Custody certificate with FSC Controlled wood in the scope of the certification.
+Scope of certificate: Production of wood pellets on site in Sarzedo, Portugal.
 Feedstock used in the biomass production originates from Portugal.
 A Supply Base Evaluation is included in the scope of the evaluation.
-The scope includes communication of Dynamic Batch Sustainability Data
+The scope includes communication of Dynamic Batch Sustainability Data.